Drunkorexia: At-risk populations

-Drunkorexia is found to be most common among university students, as they are faced with the conflicting pressure of heavy drinking and maintaining a slim physique.
+In the United States, drunkorexia is found to be most common among university students, as they are faced with the conflicting pressure of heavy drinking and maintaining a slim physique.
 First-year college students are said to be especially predisposed to eating disorders as an attempt to avoid the fabled "Freshman 15", defined as the weight gain that results from adjusting to a college lifestyle.

 The National Eating Disorder Association disclosed that approximately 20% of college students of both sexes admitted to suffering from an eating disorder at some point in their life.
 In addition, a 2002 study reported 70%, of participating college students, reported consumed alcohol within the prior month and 40% had engaged in binge drinking.

 A 2013 survey observed 107 female university students in order to study the frequency and correlation of self-induced vomiting after consuming alcohol.
 Results showed that 59.8% of the participants who reported drinking alcohol also appeared to have engaged in self-induced vomiting after alcohol consumption.
 Participants that reported self-induced vomiting after alcohol consumption also reported more bulimia nervosa symptomatology.

 In Australia, a 2013 study surveyed 139 Australian women between the ages of 18 and 29 enrolled in an undergraduate degree at university.
 These women were asked to complete a survey regarding compensatory eating and behaviors in response to alcohol consumption to test for drunkorexia symptomatology.
 In the sample tested, 79% of participants demonstrated engaging in characterized drunkorexia behavior.
 Further analysis of the results showed that the social norms of drinking and the social norms associated with body image and thinness impacted heavily upon the motivation for these behaviors.

 Other research has shown that a further correlation exists between college students who participate in physical activity and alcohol dependence.
 Individuals who were more physically active than their peers had a higher tendency to be alcohol dependent or to engage in regular binge drinking.
 Excessive exercise is often perceived as a symptom of anorexia nervosa and other associated eating disorders, which further exemplifies the existence of drunkorexia, particularly in college-age individuals.

 Another study found that there was little difference between drunkorexia rates among students, non students and former students.